LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       * *ARK_ERR_FAILURE* if error test failures occurred either too many times (*ark_maxnef*) during one internal time step or occurred with :math:`|h| = h_{min}`.
-      * *ARK_VECTOROP_ERR* a vector operation error occured.
+      * *ARK_VECTOROP_ERR* a vector operation error occurred.

+   **Notes:**
-   **Notes:** The input vector *yout* can use the same memory as the vector *y0* of initial conditions that was passed to :c:func:`ERKStepCreate()`.
+      The input vector *yout* can use the same memory as the vector *y0* of initial conditions that was passed to :c:func:`ERKStepCreate`.

       In *ARK_ONE_STEP* mode, *tout* is used only on the first call, and only to get the direction and a rough scale of the independent variable.
 All failure return values are negative and so testing the return argument for negative values will trap all :c:func:`ERKStepEvolve()` failures.

       Since interpolation may reduce the accuracy in the reported solution, if full method accuracy is desired the user should issue a call to :c:func:`ERKStepSetStopTime()` before the call to :c:func:`ERKStepEvolve()` to specify a fixed stop time to end the time step and return to the user.
 Upon return from :c:func:`ERKStepEvolve()`, a copy of the internal solution :math:`y_{n}` will be returned in the vector *yout*.
 Once the integrator returns at a *tstop* time, any future testing for *tstop* is disabled (and can be re-enabled only though a new call to :c:func:`ERKStepSetStopTime()`).

       On any error return in which one or more internal steps were taken by :c:func:`ERKStepEvolve()`, the returned values of *tret* and *yout* correspond to the farthest point reached in the integration.
       On all other error returns, *tret* and *yout* are left unchanged from those provided to the routine.

-.. _Usage.ERKStep.OptionalInputs:
+.. _ARKODE.Usage.ERKStep.OptionalInputs:

 Optional input functions
 -------------------------

-There are numerous optional input parameters that control the behavior of the ERKStep solver, each of which may be modified from its default value through calling an appropriate input function.
+There are numerous optional input parameters that control the behavior of ERKStep, each of which may be modified from its default value through calling an appropriate input function.
 The following tables list all optional input functions, grouped by which aspect of ERKStep they control.
 Detailed information on the calling syntax and arguments for each function are then provided following each table.

 The optional inputs are grouped into the following categories:

-* General ERKStep options (:numref:`Usage.ERKStep.ERKStepInputTable`),
+* General ERKStep options (:numref:`ARKODE.Usage.ERKStep.ERKStepInputTable`),

-* IVP method solver options (:numref:`Usage.ERKStep.ERKStepMethodInputTable`),
+* IVP method solver options (:numref:`ARKODE.Usage.ERKStep.ERKStepMethodInputTable`),

-* Step adaptivity solver options (:numref:`Usage.ERKStep.ERKStepAdaptivityInputTable`), and
+* Step adaptivity solver options (:numref:`ARKODE.Usage.ERKStep.ERKStepAdaptivityInputTable`), and

-* Rootfinding options (:numref:`Usage.ERKStep.ERKStepRootfindingInputTable`).
+* Rootfinding options (:numref:`ARKODE.Usage.ERKStep.ERKStepRootfindingInputTable`).

-For the most casual use of ERKStep, relying on the default set of solver parameters, the reader can skip to the following section, :numref:`Usage.ERKStep.UserSupplied`.
+For the most casual use of ERKStep, relying on the default set of solver parameters, the reader can skip to section on user-supplied functions, :numref:`ARKODE.Usage.UserSupplied`.

 We note that, on an error return, all of the optional input functions send an error message to the error handler function.
 All error return values are